Th-Havy/Bidirectional_interface_crazyflie/README.md

 The hardware platform used is the [Crazyflie 2.1](https://www.bitcraze.io/crazyflie-2-1/) drone, and the software platform is [Crazyswarm](https://github.com/USC-ACTLab/crazyswarm) (from which this repository is forked).

+The positions of the hand and the drone are acquired using an OptiTrack system.

+The [Multi-ranger](https://www.bitcraze.io/multi-ranger-deck/) and [Z-ranger](https://www.bitcraze.io/z-ranger-deck-v2/) expansion decks are used to measure the distances from obstacles in the 6 directions (up/down, left/right, front/back), and the measures are sent to a haptic feedback glove.

 **TODO: add gif to show results**

 ## Setup